-- Concentration: 12 related works (to be submitted as digital photographs) describing an in-depth exploration of a particular artistic concern.
+- Sustained Investigation: 15 related works (to be submitted as digital photographs) describing an in-depth exploration of a particular artistic concern.
 It should reflect a process of investigation of a specific visual idea.
 It is NOT a selection of a variety of works produced as solutions to class projects.
 Students are encouraged to explore a personal, central interest as intensively as possible; they are free to work with any idea in any medium that addresses drawing/design issues. –College Board

 How the Studio Art Portfolio is Graded: